-Constraint-based causal discovery algorithms require some additional faithfulness assumption.
+Constraint-based causal discovery algorithms require an additional faithfulness assumption.
 A probability distribution is d-faithful to a directed mixed graph when each conditional independence implies a d-separation in that graph.
 Similarly, a probability distribution is σ -faithful to a directed mixed graph when each conditional independence implies a σ -separation in that graph.
-In non-linear, non-discrete, cyclic settings the σ -faithfulness assumption is a natural extension of the notion of the common d-faithfulness assumption with σ -separation replacing d-separation.
+In non-linear, non-discrete, cyclic settings the σ -faithfulness assumption is a natural extension of the common d-faithfulness assumption with σ -separation replacing d-separation.
+In the acyclic setting, d-separation has been shown to be strongly complete in the discrete and linear-Gaussian cases without latent confounders (Meek, 1995), which means that d-faithfulness holds for almost all values of the parameters (with respect to Lebesgue measure in the natural parametrization).
+This is often used to motivate the assumption of d-faithfulness for constraint-based causal discovery.
+No analogous results are known regarding the completeness of σ -separation in the general non-linear, non-discrete cyclic setting (although Spirtes (1995) conjectures its completeness in the setting where latent confounders are absent).

+Various constraint-based causal discovery algorithms have been proposed for the cyclic case.
 Under the additional assumption of causal sufficiency (i.e., no latent confounding variables), the NL-CCD algorithm was shown to be sound under the generalized directed Markov property and the weaker d-faithfulness assumption (Chapter 4 in Richardson (1996)).
 Recently, Forré and Mooij (2018); Mooij et al. (2020); Mooij and Claassen (2020) proved soundness for a variety of causal discovery algorithms under the generalized directed Markov property and the σ -faithfulness assumption.
 Strobl (2018) proved soundness of a causal discovery algorithm under the directed Markov property and the d-faithfulness assumption, allowing for latent confounding and selection bias.